MichaelCurrin/coding-blog/_posts/2020-08-14-what-is-a-makefile.md

 ## Intro

-A Makefile comes from a C progamming origin for compile C files in to binaries.
+A Makefile comes from a C programming origin for compile C files in to binaries.
 You’ll still see it in modern C programs.
 If you ever used a Rakefile or NPM scripts, its a lot like that.

 You need the `make` command installed.
 This comes by default when I use Linux and Mac systems.